30 signs you need a CRM for your startup

 6. Startup decisions and risks are taken on gut feeling, rather than with using statistical evidence.

-A well-organized CRM system will present to you, certain predictions and forecasting that can revamp your startup.
+A well-organized CRM system will present to you, certain sales forecasting tools that can revamp your startup.

 7. A client calls me.
 I have no idea about his purchase history and product preference.